The insider advice on this page is from one of Wendy’s Trusted Travel Experts: David Lee of Cultural Cuba.

 Attend a private performance by Habana Compás Dance, a group of classically trained dancers and musicians who use castanets, hourglass-shaped batá (the drums of Cuban Santeria), and even chairs as percussion instruments—think Stomp! mixed with flamenco.
 In the Q&A session that follows, you’ll learn how the choreography, a mix of traditional and modern, is derived from the dancers’ Spanish, Cuban, and Afro-Cuban roots.

 Learn to distinguish the different flavors of rum and methods of aging at the leading distillery in Cuba.
-At a private tasting with the head sommelier you will sample rum that is not available in the U.S., accompanied by the best cigars in the world.
+Enjoy a private tasting in a secret room not open to the public with the head sommelier of Havana Club rum, and sample bottles that are not available in the U.S.

 Havana is full of hidden gems.
-Make sure you explore beyond the renovated sections of Old Havana—insist on this time in your itinerary—and don’t be put off by the dilapidated buildings and streets.
+Make sure you explore beyond the renovated sections of Old Havana and don’t be put off by the dilapidated buildings and streets.
 They are part of the experience and completely safe.
-(Do remember to look down as you walk to avoid tripping on potholes and uneven pavement.)
+(Do remember to wear comfortable shoes, and to look down as you walk to avoid tripping on potholes and uneven pavement.)

 Late October through early April, when temperatures are cooler, and the air is less humid.
 If you want to visit the tobacco-growing region, come between December and April.
 The beach is best suited for May through November.